YunoHost-Apps/firefly-iii-di_ynh/README.md

 ## Overview

 Firefly III Data Importer is the nr.
-1 tool to import data into [Firefly III](https://www.firefly-iii.org/).
-This tools helps you import transactions from files or bank APIs into your
+1 tool to import data into [Firefly III](https://www.firefly-liii.org/).
+This tools helps you import transactions from files or bank APIs into your Firefly-III server.
-Firefly-III server.
-Please follow the documentation at https://docs.firefly-iii.org/data-importer/.
+The following two links will take you to the official documentation: [installation](https://docs.firefly-iii.org/how-to/data-importer/installation/self-managed/), [configuration](https://docs.firefly-iii.org/how-to/data-importer/how-to-configure/) and [upgrade](https://docs.firefly-iii.org/how-to/data-importer/upgrade/self-managed/).

 If your Firefly-III server is installed as a YunoHost app, please note: